Liu2k5/Weasel_HanNom_Keyboard/README.md

 # Weasel-HanNom_Keyboard
 A modified version of Weasel Hán Nôm Keyboard published by Hán Nôm Revival Comitee of Việt Nam (Ủy ban Phục sinh Hán Nôm Việt Nam)

-This changes Telex input method to no-diacritics input method (like Pinyin).
+This IME changes Telex input method to no-diacritics input method (like Pinyin).
 Besides, it is added **many common compound words**, helps us type faster and more accurate.

 However, since **it has been developed recently**, so there are many words that haven't been added into yet.